Peter Ramsauer: Recognition of the Polish-German border

 During a ballot in Bundestag on 17 October 1991, Ramsauer voted against officially accepting the Oder-Neisse line, which serves as the border between Germany and Poland since the aftermath of World War II, as the final Polish-German Frontier.

 Alleged racist attack

 In 2016, Peter Ramsauer was accused of making a racist attack against a photojournalist during a meeting between Greek Prime Minister Alexis Tsipras and German Vice-Chancellor Sigmar Gabriel.
 During the German Delegation's visit at the Greek Prime Minister's official seat, Ramsauer had an accidental physical contact with the photojournalist.
 The photographer stated that Ramsauer attacked him saying, "Don't touch me you filthy Greek" first in German language ("Fass mich nicht an, Du dreckiger Grieche") and later in English.
 Ramsauer denied the insult on several occasions but confirmed having received unpleasant physical contact with a photographer at the event.
 The incident made the news in Germany and in Greece.
-Ramsauer had been the most prominent politician in Germany to come out in favour of Greece leaving the euro zone.
+Ramsauer had been the most prominent politician in Germany to come out in favour of Greece leaving the eurozone.